google/lovefield/docs/dd/03_backstore.md

 };
 ```

-This code snippet involes N calls of cursor.continue and N eventing of
+This code snippet involves N calls of cursor.continue and N eventing of
 `onsuccess`, which is very expensive when N is big.
 WebKit needs 57us for
 firing an event on an HP Z620, and the wall clock time for loading 100K rows
 just for firing N onsuccess events will be 5.7 seconds, not to mention the